-- 6.1 A Development Permit for Operational Works (stormwater works) must be obtained prior to the commencement of any stormwater works required by this development approval. - 6.2 All stormwater drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, sound engineering practice and the provisions of a Development Permit for Operational Works (stormwater works). - 6.3 All stormwater (roof and allotment runoff) must drain to a lawful point of discharge and must not adversely affect surrounding land or infrastructure in comparison to the predevelopment conditions, including but not limited to blocking, altering or diverting existing stormwater runoff patterns or having the potential to cause damage to other infrastructure. - 6.4 The installation of gross pollutant traps must be in accordance with relevant Australian Standards and all maintenance of the proposed gross pollutant traps must be the responsibility of the property owner or body corporate (if applicable). - Any application for a Development Permit for Operational Works (stormwater works) must be accompanied by evidence of written consent from the adjoining property (Lot 10 RP326319, 5 Klin Court) for the proposed stormwater strategy.
-Further, the property must be included in the Operational Works IDAS form.
+- 6.1 A Development Permit for Operational Works (stormwater works) must be obtained prior to the commencement of any stormwater works required by this development approval. - 6.2 All stormwater drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines, sound engineering practice and the provisions of a Development Permit for Operational Works (stormwater works). - 6.3 The two (2) new proposed connections to the existing 375 millimetre inter-allotment drainage line at the rear of the subject lot as shown on Premise drawing C0001 Revision 2 dated 21 April 2023 are not approved.
+These two (2) lines must be discharged directly to the existing open channel to the south of the lot within the Boundary Road reserve.
+Details must be provided with the Operational Works application (stormwater works). - 6.4 Stormwater must drain to a demonstrated lawful point of discharge and must not adversely affect surrounding land or infrastructure, including but not limited to blocking, altering or diverting existing stormwater runoff patterns or having the potential to cause damage to other infrastructure. - 6.5 The installation of gross pollutant traps must be in accordance with relevant Australian Standards and all maintenance of the proposed gross pollutant traps must be the responsibility of the property owner or body corporate (if applicable). - Any application for a Development Permit for Operational Works (stormwater works) must be accompanied by engineering plans with details of any new drainage systems including retention systems, inlet and outlet structures, or the amendment and upgrading of existing drainage systems to implement the proposed drainage strategy.